-ORDERED, by the St. Mary's County Board of Appeals, that the applicants are granted a critical area variance from the prohibition in § 71.8.3 against disturbing the buffer to allow the construction of a deck and § 41.5.3 to exceed the lot coverage limit by 12 square feet to build stairs for the deck as shown on Applicants site plan.
+ORDERED, by the St. Mary's County Board of Appeals, that the applicants are granted a critical area variance from the prohibition in § 71.8.3 against disturbing the buffer to allow the construction of two (2) decks and a basement entryway as shown on Applicants site plan.